PrisonTeam/Prison/docs/prison_docs_012_setting_up_prison_basics.md

 * Prison's startup information contains a lot of information.
 If you ever have issues, check that information first since it probably will identify what the issues are.

+* It is strongly suggested that `/ranks autoConfigure` is ran to initially setup your Prison environment.

-* Follow Prison's documentation on customization, but at this point it's ready for use.
+* Follow Prison's documentation on customization; at this point it's ready for use.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">